diegopego/WebSharperPos/README.md

 [How to setup your environment](https://websharper.com/downloads)

+## Running this project
+### Ubuntu 22.04 instructions

+I suggest a clean build for the first time:
+`dotnet clean`

+compiles and run on Debug configuration.
+Listens on localhost only:

+`dotnet run`

+Or run on Release configuration.
+Listens on all interfaces:

+`sudo dotnet run --configuration Release --urls http://0.0.0.0:80`

 ## Creating a Point of Sale Single Page Application
 ### Application modules
 Each URL is an endpoint, which is an application module on a desktop app.